home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 #### Adding information about the origin af a discovery message

 It is encouraged to add additional information about the origin that supplies MQTT entities via MQTT discovery by adding the `origin` option (can be abbreviated to `o`) to the discovery payload.
+For device based discovery adding shared `origin` info is required.
 Note that these options also support abbreviations.
 Information of the origin will be logged to the core event log when an item is discovered or updated.

 {% configuration_basic %}
 name: